 Buy-sell agreements can be very complicated, so you want to be sure to work with an attorney who is well-versed in this area of law.

 If you are one of several owners of a small business and wish to set up and fund a buy-sell agreement, you will need a competent attorney and a competent insurance agent.
-A local independent agent in the Trusted Choice network who specializes in commercial insurance can be of excellent service.
+A local independent agent in our network who specializes in commercial insurance can be of excellent service.

 Key Person Insurance